booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A5/README.md

-# Exercise A.5: Useful Commands for Dealing with Certificates
+# Exercise A.5: Useful Commands for Dealing with Certificates and Keystores

 ## Objective